alpha-convert/waffle-house/paper/reviews/rebuttal_oopsla26.md

 Thank you for the comments and questions!
-We begin with brief to some high-level concerns, then address all reviewer questions in detail "below the fold."
+We begin with brief to some high-level concerns, then address all questions in detail "below the fold."

 ## Reviewer A asks us to clarify the novelty of our paper (Q1).

 Our first novel contribution is the identification of previously unrecognized sources of inefficiency in PBT: DSL abstraction overhead and sampling costs.
 Prior work on speeding up PBT has never targeted these.
 Indeed, even production-grade PBT libraries like Base_quickcheck, which are optimized for performance using imperative language features, retain monadic combinators and expensive randomness.

 A second source of novelty is the application of staging to PBT generators.
-While using staging to eliminate the abstraction overhead of DSLs is well studied, it has never before been applied to PBT.
+While using staging to eliminate abstraction overhead of DSLs is well studied, it has never been applied to PBT.
-While staging techniques for optimizing DSLs are well established, their application to PBT is novel.
-Indeed, doing so posed some nontrivial technical challenges.
+Indeed, doing so posed nontrivial technical challenges.
 Sections 3.5 and 3.6 describe how simply applying naive staging is not sufficient: more sophisticated techniques must be employed to make programming in a staged generator DSL ergonomic.

-Finally, our method for synthesizing staged generators from type definitions deploys multi-stage programming in an unusually strong form.
+Finally, our method for synthesizing staged generators from type definitions is novel and technically interesting.
 Type-derived generators are standard in the PBT literature, but type-derived *staged* generators are two-level metaprograms: from a type we generate code that generates a PBT generator.

 ## Reviewers A and C ask about our benchmarks, how we chose them, and the balance between testing time versus generation time in practice